Japanese cruiser Ashigara: Second World War

 At the time of the attack on Pearl Harbor, Ashigara deployed out of Mako Guard District in the Pescadores with the cruisers Maya and Kuma to support Japanese forces in the invasion of northern Luzon.
 On 10 December, she was attacked by nine PBY Catalina bombers, which failed to score a hit.
-She was again unsuccessfully attacked by five USAAF B-17 Flying Fortress bombers the following day.
+She was again unsuccessfully attacked by five United States Army Air Forces B-17 Flying Fortress bombers the following day.
 She continued to support Japanese landing operations in the Philippines, as well as Balikpapan and Makassar in the Dutch East Indies through February 1942.